Sleep medicine

 Scheduling a sleep study appointment

 The first step is typically an outpatient visit with a sleep specialist to discuss your concerns.
-They may then recommend an overnight sleep study to gather more information.
+They may recommend an overnight sleep study to gather more information.

 Sleep study FAQs